-Urban Arts provides a unique environment for interns to be able to put their academic knowledge into practice.
+At Urban Arts Academy we provide a unique environment for interns to be able to put their academic knowledge into practice.
 We work with high schools, colleges, and universities as well as individuals outside of the academic field, to foster opportunities to further one’s knowledge in Arts Education, Non-Profit Administration, Community Development and Youth Engagement.
 We value the insight and creativity of our interns, and want to offer professional positions that suit your goals, your sponsoring institution, and our own mission.

 Internships are typically 145 hours and can be completed over the course of your academic semester/term, or during the summer.

-Nutritional Specialist Intern work in our afterschool program with both families & students to provide healthy nutritional experiences.
+Nutritional Specialist: Specialists work in our after-school program with both families & students to provide healthy nutritional experiences.
 They support staff in our organic food shelf program & help provide cooking and learning experience for children living in poverty.
 Interns must have a passion for nutrition & a desire to share this with students of all ages and backgrounds.

-Early Childhood Education Specialist Interns work closely with staff in our Arts Preschool to develop arts curriculum and work one-on-one in the classroom with teaching artists and students in a variety of ways.
+Early Childhood Education Specialist: In this internship you work closely with staff in our Arts Preschool to develop arts curriculum and work one-on-one in the classroom with teaching artists and students in a variety of ways.
 Interns learn and develop skills in the areas of Arts Non-profits, Bi-Lingual/Spanish speaking Education, Early Education, and Non-Profit Administrative work, depending on the applicant’s previous skill sets and goals.

 Arts Administration: This internship is offered for individuals interested in learning the basics of running an arts non-profit.
 Past projects have included Grant Writing, Fundraising, Special Events Organizing, Outreach, Networking and more.